James Kirkpatrick (minister): Later years

+Works

 Kirkpatrick is best known by his ‘Historical Essay upon the Loyalty of Presbyterians in Great-Britain and Ireland from the Reformation to this present year 1713, &c.’
-(4to, pp. xv, 564, and index of ten pages, no place or printer's name, 1713), a work undertaken to meet the desire of the general synod to possess a history of their church, and specially called for by the persistent attacks of Tisdall, vicar of Belfast, on the presbyterian body.
+(4to, pp. xv, 564, and index of ten pages, no place or printer's name, 1713).
+This work was undertaken to meet the desire of the general synod to possess a history of their church, and specially called for by the persistent attacks of Tisdall, vicar of Belfast, on the presbyterian body.
+In particular, the essay stated that Presbyterians in 1713 were not the same as those who had signed the Solemn League and Covenant of 1643, and were not a danger to the government.
 It preserves many valuable facts and documents, and gives a good idea of the state of public sentiment in Ireland in the days of Queen Anne.
 It was published anonymously.
 Kirkpatrick also wrote: